Texas Porch

 PIP

 Personal Injury Protection.
-It pays your and your passengers' medical bills plus lost wages and other costs, regardless of fault.
+It pays your and your passengers' medical bills, plus lost wages and other costs, no matter who was at fault.
 It's included on every Texas policy unless you reject it in writing.

 After a crash, PIP can help cover your hospital bill and the paychecks you missed while recovering.